 I just thought that they [the HPC] were going to advise me, and maybe they would have some power in making [the registrant] talk to their patients, but it didn't pan out like that at all ...
 It was taken out of my hands.
-I wrote them [the HPC] a long letter and then they wrote back and said that they were going to investigate and that they'd instructed the lawyers

-Members of the public also voiced an expectation that this informal resolution would be available though the HPC.
+I wrote them [the HPC] a long letter and then they wrote back and said that they were going to investigate and that they'd instructed the lawyers Member of the public, Complainant Members of the public also voiced an expectation that this informal resolution would be available though the HPC.